4orc/.github/README.md

 #  4orc

-Lots of tiny directories.
+Lots of tiny repositories.
 Usually, in each directory:

 - there is a main file containing a test suite; e.g. `nbc.lua`;
 - and all the supprting code in `4nbc.lua`.

+One repository [/etc](/etc) is special and contains the support and control code for everything else.